HamidMusayev/Tkinter-en/README.md

    For example, to get a 36-point bold Helvetica italic face:

    `helv36 = tkFont.Font(family='Helvetica', size=36, weight='bold')`

-- If you are running under the X Window System, you can use any of the X font names.
-For example, the font named '-*-lucidatypewriter-medium-r-*-*-*-140-*-*-*-*-*-*' is a good fixed-width font for onscreen use.
-Use the xfontsel program to help you select pleasing fonts.

 To get a list of all the families of fonts available on your platform, call this function:

   `tkFont.families()`